 Day 8.
 Departure

 After breakfast airport transfer is arranged or onward travel plans accommodated.
-Time allowing you can explore town, head to the nearby beaches in Velipoja and Ulcinj (Montenegro), experience Albania's modern side in the capital Tirana or spend your beach holidays at the Albanian Riviera.
+Time allowing you can explore town, head to the nearby beaches in Velipoja and Ulcinj (Montenegro), experience Albania's modern side in the capital Tirana or spend your beach holidays at the Albanian Riviera (5-7h travel time).
 B/-/-

 Looking for the complete circuit?
 Contact us for the extended 12-day trek.